-Iraq’s fiscal policy has come under criticism due to the fluctuation of local currency exchange rates against global currencies.
+Iraq’s fiscal policy has come [You must be registered and logged in to see this link.] due to the fluctuation of local currency exchange rates against global currencies.

 According to Tamimi, "Iraq is not ready to control the possible currency fraud that may result from the deletion of zeros."
-The Finance Committee, Tamimi added, "is now working toward controlling the Iraqi currency auction, which is witnessing a significant fluctuation in the exchange rate of the Iraqi dinar against the dollar."
+The Finance Committee, Tamimi added, "is now working toward controlling the Iraqi currency auction, which is witnessing a [You must be registered and logged in to see this link.] in the exchange rate of the Iraqi dinar against the dollar."

 "Development is the gateway to strengthening the currency.
 Thus, raising the value of the dinar is more important than the deletion of zeros," she said.